AlessandroChecco/pandas-tutorial/README.md

 ## Content (no interaction)

+If nothing else works you can still look at the documents.
 To view the content on nbviewer:

 - [01 - Basics](https://github.com/AlessandroChecco/pandas-tutorial/blob/master/Pandas%20tutorial%20-%20part%201.ipynb)
 - [02 - Indexing and Groupby](https://github.com/AlessandroChecco/pandas-tutorial/blob/master/Pandas%20tutorial%20-%20part%202.ipynb)